spxbhuhb/adaptive/doc/adat/readme.md

   * immutability information
   * constraints (if provided)
   * additional information (if provided)
+* runtime context (optional, used for bindings, error reports etc.)
 * validation
 * automatic mapping to Exposed tables
 * get/set fields by name or index